JuniorBecari10/Simple/README.md

-# Lang
+# Simple

-A simple programming language made in Python.
+A simple, interpreted programming language. <br>
+It's very easy to use.

 ## Keywords